benmvp/slides/2023/connecttech/divops.md

 - So once again, not only does someone have to decide which one to choose...
   - But they also have to configure & maintain the platform
   - And figure out how to have the proper test & CI environments
-- And of course each platform has its own set of configurations
+- And like evrything else each platform has its own set of configurations

 /////
 <!-- .slide: data-background="url(../../img/divops/litmus-test.jpeg) no-repeat center" data-background-size="cover" -->